What Is Umami?

 The five basic tastes serve an important purpose for food safety and quality.
-Each taste category comes with a message attached.
-When you taste something sweet, you are being alerted to carbohydrates that will give you energy.
+Each taste category comes with a message.
+When you taste something sweet, it signals the presence of carbohydrates that will give you energy.
 Bitterness warns you that something might be toxic and unsafe to eat.
-Umami helps you recognize amino acids and protein.
+Umami helps you recognize amino acids and proteins.
 Since protein is vital to your health, this is an important taste.

-Umami is the savory or meaty taste of foods.
-It comes from three compounds that are naturally found in plants and meat: glutamate, inosinate, and guanylate.
-The first, glutamate, is an amino acid found in vegetables and meat.
-Iosinate is primarily found in meat, and guanylate levels are the highest in plants.
+Umami comes from three compounds that are naturally found in plants and meat: glutamate, inosinate, and guanylate.
+Glutamate is an amino acid found in vegetables and meat.
+Inosinate is primarily found in meat, and guanylate levels are the highest in plants.

 Natural umami taste can be subtle and sometimes hard to recognize.
-Some of the foods in which natural umami flavor is found include:
+Some of the foods with natural umami flavor include:

 - Cooked meats